-Cochlear Implant technology has made hearing loss treatable for people of all ages.
+Cochlear Implant technology has made hearing loss treatable for people of all ages

-Could I benefit from a Cochlear Implant?
+Could you benefit from a cochlear implant?

-When wearing your hearing aid do you:
+While wearing your hearing aids, do you:

 Frequently Asked Questions about Cochlear Implants